ntimanu/alx-airbnb-database/database-adv-script/README.md

 Retrieves all users and all bookings, even if they are not linked.

 These queries are based on the Airbnb ERD provided and focus on demonstrating relational data linking using SQL.

+# Subqueries – ALX Airbnb Database

+This file includes examples of:

+### ✅ Non-Correlated Subquery

+- Finds properties with an average rating above 4.0 by calculating the average from the `reviews` table.

+### ✅ Correlated Subquery

+- Identifies users who have made more than 3 bookings by evaluating booking count per user within the subquery.